Napoleon Bonaparte is Green, M. de Bourrienne is Royal Blue, and other Notables are Brunt Orange.

 First, I suggest you request the Marquis de Lafayette, whom George Washington said was the most daring and best officer, to form an army of 25,000 peasants and middle-class townspeople and place them in Paris.
 You, as King, can show you have confidence in the lower classes, and they can be equal to any force.
 This was proved in America, where those lower classes proved to be a worthy match to the elite British at Yorktown.

 Let us also propose to send you wheat and foodstuffs instead of gold to help defray part of our debt.
-It will help supply the thousands of Parisians who often go hungry.
-I know bread consumes a vast amount of the peasant’s daily income, and extra long winters, floods, and crop failures have happened recently.
+This will help supply the thousands of Parisians who often go hungry.
+I know bread consumes a vast amount of the peasant’s daily income, and extra-long winters, floods, and crop failures have happened recently.

 Your Majesty, Paris is a powder keg; you need troops and food for order and peace!